fregu856/segmentation/README.md

 number of nonroads in pretrain_train after balancing: 34280 number of roads in pretrain_train after balancing: 34280 number of pretrain_train imgs: 68560

+number of nonroads in pretrain_val before balancing: 16643 number of roads in pretrain_val before balancing: 6110 number of nonroads in pretrain_val after balancing: 2000 number of roads in pretrain_val after balancing: 2000 number of pretrain_val imgs: 4000

+number of epochs of pretraining: XXXXXXXXXXXX

+plot of train/val loss in pretraining: XXXXXXXXXXXX